-At Cambridge during the Cultural Revolution, immersed as I was in the Tang dynasty, my only clues to the funkiness of contemporary Chinese culture came from my teacher the fine linguist Paul Kratochvil (a name that suitably means “fun”), who had fled Czechoslavakia in 1968 and somehow became an expert on the phonetics of modern Chinese.
-Recommending to me a book called Current Trends in Linguistics, he looked bemused when I asked him what I should look it up in the library under – like an editor’s name or something: “Well, Steve, try ‘C’—if that doesn’t work, I guess you could try ‘K’…”
+At Cambridge during the Cultural Revolution, immersed as I was in the Tang dynasty, my only clues to the funkiness of contemporary Chinese culture came from my teacher the fine linguist Paul Kratochvil (a surname that suitably means “fun”).
+Born in 1933, he had somehow became an expert on the phonetics of modern Chinese, fleeing Czechoslovakia in 1968 to take up a post at Cambridge with the help of the Oxford sinologist Piet van der Loon.
+He features in this impressive introduction to Prague sinologists (for whom, see here).

 Over copious beer in the pub where he used to take me for what were euphemistically described as “supervisions”, Paul recalled this story:

 While still in Czechoslovakia he had served as interpreter for the Czech army, and at one high-level conference in Prague receiving a Chinese military delegation, he found himself interpreting for a Czech general at one end of the table and a Chinese general at the other.

 The talks had gone well, and the Czech general was winding up with the customary sonorous platitudes.

 “I hope both sides will be able to exchange experiences!” he declared majestically.